composer/composer/doc/04-schema.md

     }

 Optional, but it is highly recommended that you follow PSR-0 and use this.
+If you need to search for a same namespace prefix in multiple directories, you can specify them as an array as such:

+    {
+        "autoload": {
+            "psr-0": { "Monolog": ["src/", "lib/"] }
+        }
+    }

 You can use the classmap generation support to define autoloading for all libraries that do not follow "PSR-0".
 To configure this you specify all directories